Mariners vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Julio Rodriguez and the Seattle Mariners hit the field on Tuesday at PETCO Park against Joe Musgrove, who is starting for the San Diego Padres.
-First pitch is at 9:40 PM ET.
+Rougned Odor and the San Diego Padres hit the field on Wednesday at PETCO Park against George Kirby, who is starting for the Seattle Mariners.
+First pitch is at 4:10 PM ET.

-The Padres are favored in this one, at -135, while the underdog Mariners have +110 odds to upset.
+The Padres are listed as -120 moneyline favorites for this matchup against the Mariners (+100).
 The over/under is 7.5 runs for this matchup.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.